Starting an Employment Agency in Singapore

 Employment Agency License Application Procedure

-The application procedure involves submitting an application form to the Ministry of Manpower along with a license application fee of S$400.
+The application procedure involves submitting an application form to the Ministry of Manpower along with a license application fee.

 The application processing time for employment agency license application is approximately 1-3 weeks.
 You will be notified via email and if your application is approved, an in-principle-approval (IPA) letter will be attached.
 After receiving the IPA letter, you will need to submit the following documents in order for the license to be issued: